nerdylua/interview-coder/README.md

 yarn package-win
 ```

-The packaged applications will be available in the `release` directory.
+The packaged applications will be available in the `release/win-unpacked` directory.

-**What the scripts do:**
-- Create necessary directories for the application
-- Clean previous builds to ensure a fresh start
-- Build the application in production mode
-- Launch the application in invisible mode
+Future enhancement: Add listen to interview and respond feature